 Point of View Activities with Virtual Reality

-Helping students understand someone else’s perspective of a situation is a challenge for readers, writers, and just about anyone who doesn’t initially see eye to eye with a person who feels differently than them.
+Helping students understand someone else’s perspective of a situation is a challenge for everyone.
+This includes readers, writers, and just about anyone who doesn’t initially see eye to eye with a person who feels differently than them.
 When students hold up an iPad and move up and down, and left to right, they place themselves in the shoes of another person while standing in your own classroom.

 Virtual Reality Point of View Writing

 The tweet on this page shows one of the models I shared with teachers last week.
 We thought about how to inspire student writers to explore point of view.
 This includes using virtual reality.
 We wanted to make sure there was an opportunity for students to publish for an authentic audience.
 As exemplars, we created pages for a collaborative book using Book Creator (now available on Chrome) which let us add voice, images, and text to each page.

 We planned for integrating virtual reality into instruction.
 This helped energize our thinking about the learning experiences students would have in the upcoming unit.
 It also gave us the chance to explore content area connections.
 For example, as these students study the continent of Africa during their social studies block, they can explore the point of view of elephants at a watering hole thanks to videos from Discovery VR.
 You might have students dive into stories shared by CNN VR or New York Times VR to make social studies and science connections in your classroom.

 Learn more about integrating technology into your literacy instruction in Taming the Wild Text: Literacy Strategies for Today’s Readers the new book from Pam Allyn and Monica Burns, now available on Amazon

 How are you inspiring your writers?
 Share your comments below!

 Getting Started with Virtual Reality in the Classroom!

 Enter your information for your free eBook - it will arrive instantly in your inbox.